-At the official level, "Adoption of more restrictive immigration policies explicitly announced to protect the local labour market and in response to a demand for fewer foreign workers." could be signalled as reinforcing xenophobic attitudes, by specifically and explicitly tying immigration and migrants to threats of or actual job losses.
+The threatening impact of anti-immigrant, anti-foreigner anti-minority discourse as well as physical violence ranging up to outright murder cannot be underestimated.
+Furthermore, adoption of more restrictive immigration policies explicitly announced to 'protect the local labour market' and in response to demands for fewer foreign workers may reinforce xenophobic attitudes by explicitly tying immigration and migrants to the crisis-related threats of or actual job losses.